 As Easter approaches, it will likely be an emotional time for everyone impacted by current events.
 Some communities can still interact and some have more strict protocols.
-Here is a list of activities that are Easter themed and offer a variety of ways to connect with seniors.
+Here is a list of activities that are Easter-themed and offer a variety of ways to connect with seniors.
 We also have some additional activities for anyone not celebrating Easter.

 And don’t forget about your Jewish residents recognizing Passover.
 Here is a list of activities you can do with residents.

-If you would rather have something more interactive and personal; try singing or playing hymns for residents.
-Here are 40 popular hymns for Easter, with both lyrics and music.
+If you would rather have something more interactive and personal, try singing or playing hymns for residents.
+Here are 40 popular hymns for Easter with both lyrics and music.

 Some residences have created miniature golf courses in their hallways.
 You can use coloured ping pong balls or actual golf balls and set up obstacle courses.

 Each year, many communities have the Easter Bunny pop by for fun and festivities.
 With the current challenges of isolation, some local businesses are dressing up and visiting windows to spread some holiday cheer.
-You can also dress up and visit residents, like Amanda Denny Woods, from Flint Hills Care Center
+You can also dress up and visit residents like Amanda Denny Woods from Flint Hills Care Center.

 Now that the seasons have changed, helping residents clean and organize their living space is a great way to feel reinvigorated.
-It helps them stay active with purpose and pushed back against cabin fever.
+It helps them stay active with purpose and pushes back against cabin fever.

-Most residents have access to a window and this a fantastic way to leverage the view.
+Most residents have access to a window and this is a fantastic way to leverage the view.
 You can even make them with very basic materials.
 Here is an easy DIY birdhouse crafted with popsicle sticks.

-You can record a conversation, video them or just take notes.
+You can record a conversation, video them, or just take notes.
 Ask them questions about their life and then share the answers with friends and family.
 Here are some questions to get you started.

 With over 7 million subscribers on YouTube, SingKing has thousands of songs your residents can choose from.
-They are just one of many channels online and the best part: no microphone needed!
+They are just one of many channels online, and the best part: no microphone needed!